-"That day, my nephew and niece were on a nearby mountain grazing cattle.
-I was also in the area.
+"That day, my nephew and niece were in a nearby mountain grazing cattle.
+I was also nearby the area.
 Suddenly I heard the sound of an explosion.
-I went to them and found my niece was already dead, and my nephew was bleeding badly.
-We then took the body of my niece and my wounded nephew to a local hospital.
+I went to that place and found my niece was already dead.
+My nephew was bleeding badly.
+We then took the body of our niece and my wounded nephew to a local hospital.
 It has been very difficult for his mother to take care of him.
 He still has a fragment of shrapnel stuck in his back, which needs to be removed.
-We are still trying to find money to take him to Pakistan or India for treatment.
-I don't know why the Government doesn't support families like ours and take action to remove such devices."73
+We are still trying to manage money to take him to Pakistan or India for treatment.
+We also lost our dear niece.
+I don't know why government doesn't support families like ours and take action to remove such devices."73